Whisky Experience at Home with Once Upon a Whisky

 Nikka Days – Blended Japanese Whisky

-Nikka was founded in 1934 by Masataka Taketsuro, a chemist who travelled to Scotland to learn the art of distilling whisky in his youth.
-He studied organic chemistry at the University of Glasgow, where he met his future wife Jessie Roberta “Rita” Cowan (Japanese TV channel NHK also broadcasted a drama series based on their love story, called Massan).
-He gained valuable hands-on experience working for several years distilling at Hazelburn in Campbeltown, eventually returning to Japan bringing back his knowledge and igniting the whisky distilling movement.
+Nikka was founded 1934 by Masataka Taketsuro, a chemist who travelled to Scotland to learn the art of distilling whisky in his youth.
+He studied organic chemistry at the University of Glasgow, where he met his future wife, Jessie Roberta “Rita” Cowan (Japanese TV channel NHK also broadcasted a drama series based on their love story, called Massan).
+He gained valuable hands-on experience working for several years distilling at Hazelburn in Campbeltown, eventually returning to Japan, bringing back his knowledge and igniting the whisky distilling movement.

-In the following decades, the reputation of Japanese whisky grew stronger and boomed in the mid-80s and the country is now one of the strongest players worldwide in whisky production.
+In the following decades, the reputation of Japanese whisky grew stronger and boomed in the mid-80s, and the country is now one of the strongest players worldwide in whisky production.

 For instance, each distillery has to rely on its production as, unlike in Scotland, Japanese companies don’t trade in stock among each other.
 Because of this, distilleries in Japan are a chameleonic breed, and each one is equipped to produce a wide range of styles, from grains to malt, smoky to unpeated, using a variety of fermentation and distillation techniques.